Aliases for SLC35B2 Gene

 GeneCards Summary for SLC35B2 Gene

 SLC35B2 (Solute Carrier Family 35 Member B2) is a Protein Coding gene.
-Diseases associated with SLC35B2 include chromosome 13q14 deletion syndrome and cll/sll.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+Diseases associated with SLC35B2 include Cll/Sll and Chromosome 13Q14 Deletion Syndrome.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transport of vitamins, nucleosides, and related molecules.
 GO annotations related to this gene include signal transducer activity and 3-phosphoadenosine 5-phosphosulfate transmembrane transporter activity.
 An important paralog of this gene is SLC35B1.

 UniProtKB/Swiss-Prot for SLC35B2 Gene